thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 The `update-list` command accepts a list of software modules and associated operations as `install` or `remove`.

 This basically achieves same purpose as original commands `install` and `remove`, but gets passed all software modules to be processed in one command.
-This can be needed when order of processing software modules is relevant - e.g. when dependencies between packages inside the software list do occur.
+This can be necessary when the processing order of software modules is relevant - e.g. when dependencies between packages inside the software list do occur.

 ```shell
 # building list of software modules and operations,